To schedule an ADHD Evaluation- email

 Some Things To Think About

 ADHD is "a disorder of rule-outs".
 That means that other things that look like ADHD must be ruled-out first before the diagnosis can be accurately made.
-The list of things that "look like" ADHD is enormous (e.g., Learning Disabilites, MR, giftedness, depression, lead poisoning, etc.).
+The list of things that "look like" ADHD is enormous (e.g., Learning Disabilities, MR, giftedness, depression, lead poisoning, etc.).
 If efforts are not made to rule-out these common "look alikes", then it is impossible to have any confidence in the diagnosis.

 Many professionals can make the diagnosis of ADHD, that does not mean they should.
 The person making the diagnosis should have gathered data before making a diagnosis.
 Good quality data and some experience go a long way when assessing for ADHD.

-A child cannot be accuarately diagnosed by sitting in an office and observing their behavior, attention, or level of activity for a few minutes.
+A child cannot be accurately diagnosed by sitting in an office and observing their behavior, attention, or level of activity for a few minutes.
 In fact, the research shows that the child's behavior in the office is basically irrelevant and not even an accurate predictor of diagnosis.
 This is because it is a new/novel situation, the person they are meeting with is an authority figure (in a white coat, or Dr. So-and-So), the situation is one-on-one, etc. Diagnoses should only be made after a thorough evaluation.

 What is a thorough evaluation?
 In a nutshell, a thorough evaluation gathers information from many different people (multiple informants), from a variety of settings (across domains), and rules-out other things that look-like ADHD (comorbidities or alternate diagnoses).